mandos9/markdown-cv/index.md

 - __Trainee Analyst__ at [True Price](https://www.trueprice.org)
 - Amsterdam
 - Monetization of production system externalities to the environment and society.
-- Co-developed an excel tool that evaluated supply chains externalities.
+- Co-developed excel tool that evaluated supply chains externalities.

 `Nov 2014 - May 2015`